wwakabobik/wwakabobik.github.io/content/ai_image_generators_api.rst

 Watcher bot
 ===========

 Second part here is to monitor Midjourney Bot response.
-You may use self-bot to achieve it, or you can create official bot for such purporses.
+You may use self-bot to achieve it, or you can create official bot for such purposes.
 I like to use `py-cord`_, but, you can use any other framework you want.

 At the beginning, you need to navigate to `Discord Developer Applications`_ and create new one.
 Then: